Indian sportswomen have been the pride of the country at the Olympics in the past decade.

 Karnam Malleswari did travel for the 2004 Olympics at Athens but a severe back injury meant that she was not at her best and she called it quits after that event.

-As it turned out, Karnam Malleswari’s Olympic medal turned out to be her last international medal.
+As it turned out, Karnam Malleswari’s Olympic bronze turned out to be her last international medal.
 But it had given her a lasting legacy and her achievement became the springboard on which more Indian women brought laurels for India.

 “I feel proud to have created this pathway for our girls and to see them winning Olympic medals.
 Some even tell me today, ‘Ma’am you started it all’, so I feel delighted to have changed the perception," - Karnam Malleswari